Buying in Bulk

 My new favorite place to shop is the bulk foods section in the grocery stores.
 I am determined to change my lifestyle to involve zero waste.
 One step at a time.
 There is a ton of waste that can be prevented when buying bulk foods.
 Make sure to bring the reusable cotton bags that I shared in my previous post to avoid the use of plastic bags.
 Then when you start cutting out foods in a package and replacing them with bulk foods.
 You are ultimately making better choices for your diet.
 More wholesome plant-based foods and less processed foods that have hardly any nutritional value.

 Become A Plant-Based Baker

 Buying in bulk has forced me to be more of a baker and more of a creative cook.
-Since I am trying to stay away from processed foods I had to find healthier ways to make baked goods to fulfill my sweet tooth.
+Since I am trying to stay away from processed foods.
+I had to find healthier ways to make baked goods to fulfill my sweet tooth.
 I started baking a batch of muffins, cookies, or banana bread every week in order to have a more wholesome treat.
-I will buy ingredients like flour, chocolate chips, oats, millet, coconut flour, coconut flakes, coconut sugar, dried cranberries, dried cherries, walnuts, pecans, dates, etc, that I use to make a nutrient-packed goodie.
+Buy ingredients like flour, chocolate chips, oats, millet, coconut flour, coconut flakes, coconut sugar, dried cranberries, dried cherries, walnuts, pecans, dates, etc. I use all of these ingredients to make a nutrient-packed goodie.

 What I Buy

 Other ingredients I like to buy in the bulk foods section that I often use for meals is rice, quinoa, sea salt, split peas, lentils, beans, cacao nibs, pumpkin seeds, sunflower seeds, protein for smoothies.
 Plus an assortment of spices and herbs.
 And snacks like banana chips, nuts, granola, the occasional chocolate covered pretzels.
 Whatever your craving you can make it work with the ingredients laid out in this section.